 Monterey Jack is also considered a low-salt cheese (source: WIC Oregon).
-This is a good choice of cheese when pregnant because high salt intake can negatively affect both the mother and baby, especially when it comes to renal functions and excretion (source: NIH).
+This is a good choice of cheese when pregnant because high salt intake can negatively affect both the mother and unborn baby, especially when it comes to renal functions and excretion (source: NIH).

-Like most cheeses, however, it can be high in fat and calories, so you can enjoy Jack cheese as part of a healthy pregnancy diet – and try to eat it in moderation.
+Like most cheeses, however, it can be high in fat and calories, so you can enjoy Jack cheese during pregnancy as part of a healthy pregnancy diet – and try to eat it in moderation.